 image courtesy of venue

 ●Comedy Day August-October, date varies.
 Free.
 At Robin Williams Meadow.
 Just bring a blanket, a picnic, and a smile.
 Laughs are provided by national headliners and local professional comedians, who in the past have ranged from upstarts--who just naturally seem to try harder--to such established luminaries as the late Robin Williams (he performed at the first Comedy Day and helped financially to keep it going later), Bob Goldthwait, and Father Guido Sarducci.
 This celebration of stand-up is the longest-running free outdoor comedy concert in the world.
 Robin Williams Meadow, formerly known as Sharon Meadow, is a wide, grassy lawn at the east end of park.

 ●Opera in the Park September.
 Free.
 Designed to make opera accessible to everyone, this event is a great way for reluctant listeners to give this art form a try.

 Band Concourse April-October; Sundays at 1.
 Free.
-Formed in 1882, the Golden Gate Park Band is heavy on brass and woodwind instruments and is the oldest continuously operating municipal band in the U.S. Bring a picnic.
-Bandstand is across from the Academy of Sciences.
+Formed in 1882, the 30-piece Golden Gate Park Band is heavy on brass and woodwind instruments and is the oldest continuously operating municipal band in the U.S. Bring a picnic.
+The bandstand is situated across from the Academy of Sciences.

 Beach Chalet visitor center Here you’ll see natural history exhibits as well as the Beach Chalet’s colorful restored WPA wall frescoes depicting life in San Francisco during the Depression.
 The Beach Chalet Brewery and Restaurant operates on the second floor.